Orthodontist in Ann Arbor and Ypsilanti

 A night guard is a device that fits over your teeth to prevent jaw clenching and teeth grinding.
 While these are fairly common problems, it’s important to address them.
 Jaw clenching and teeth grinding, known as bruxism, can lead to far more serious problems for your jaw muscles.

 There are many reasons for clenching and grinding, but it’s sometimes related to increased stress.
 If you feel stress is a factor in your life, adopting practices designed to reduce your stress will go along way to reducing these harmful behaviors.

 A night guard is an effective treatment to protect your jaw and teeth.
-If you’re experiencing jaw soreness, dull headaches, earaches, sensitive teeth, or recessed gums, it’s a good idea to mention it to a specialist who can accurately diagnose bruxism.
+If you’re experiencing jaw soreness, dull headaches, earaches, sensitive teeth, or recessed gums, it’s a good idea to mention it to Specialist of Orthodontics in Ann Arbor, who can accurately diagnose bruxism.